pierrediedhiou/cybersecurity-journey/glossary.md

 - **ARP Spoofing** — An attack where forged ARP messages associate the attacker's MAC address with a legitimate IP address, redirecting traffic through the attacker's system on a local network
+- **AV** — Antivirus, a security solution that detects known malicious programs and regularly scans systems for them
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker